Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Results and discussion

-If we assume a flat Universe, one can clearly see $H_0=70.47^{+1.14}_{-1.15}\Mpc$ from the left panel of Figure 2, which falls between the SH0ES and Plank CMB observation results.
-The corresponding numerical results for the time delay + cosmic chronometer observations are demonstrated in lines 1 and 2 of Table 1 for a non-flat and flat Universe.
-In addition, the cosmography coefficients are slightly different between these two cases.
-In other words, the deceleration parameters $q_0=-0.645^{+0.126}_{-0.124}$ and $q_0=-0.560^{+0.063}_{-0.061}$ correspond to the non-flat and flat universe respectively, are consist with each other, which indicate an accelerating the expansion of the Universe.
-To understand the meaning of these cosmography parameters better, if we take a flat $\Lambda$CDM model, one can relate cosmography parameters to the physical quantity $\Omega_{m0}$ (the matter density parameter at present time) as $q_0=-1+3/2\Omega_{m0}$, $j_0=1$, $s_0=1-9/2\Omega_{m0}$.
-In other words, our results are compatible with a flat $\Lambda$CDM model with the current matter density parameter $\Omega_{m0}=0.311$ from Planck CMB observation within 1$\sigma$ confidence level.
+If we assume a flat Universe, one can clearly see from Table 1 and the left panel of the Figure 2 that $H_0=70.47^{+1.14}_{-1.15}$ $\Mpc$, which falls between the SH0ES and \textit{Planck} CMB results.
+The detailed numerical results from joint time delays + cosmic chronometers analysis are displayed in rows 1 and 2 of Table 1 for a non-flat and flat Universe, respectively.
+In particular, the cosmographic coefficients do not differ much between these two cases.
+The deceleration parameters $q_0=-0.645^{+0.126}_{-0.124}$ and $q_0=-0.560^{+0.063}_{-0.061}$ corresponding to the non-flat and flat cases, respectively, are mutually consistent.
+Their values indicate an accelerating expansion of the Universe.
+To better understand the meaning of these parameters, let us consider a flat $\Lambda$CDM model.
+Then, one can relate cosmographic parameters to the physical quantity $\Omega_{m0}$ (i.e. the matter density parameter at present time) according to $q_0=-1+3/2\Omega_{m0}$ and $j_0=1$.
+It is easy to check that our results are compatible with a flat $\Lambda$CDM model with the current matter density parameter $\Omega_{m0}=0.311$ obtained from \textit{Planck} CMB observations within 1$\sigma$ confidence level.
 In the work of \citep{2020MNRAS.494.2576C}, the authors have discussed the role of spatial curvature in the cosmographic context.
-Degeneracy among coefficients $(q_0, j_0)$ and spatial curvature is due to the fact result, which all the cosmographic parameters are related to the Hubble rate function $H(z)$.
-In order to highlight the influence of spatial curvature on cosmographic parameters, we fixed the value of Hubble constant as $H_0=73.24\Mpc$.
-We adopt the Gaussian kernel density estimator to compute probability density function of the spatial curvature parameter $\Omega_k$ in the right panel of the Figure 2.
-The results of cosmographic parameters are given in line 3 of Table 1.
-In this case, our findings demonstrate a open Universe at $2.6 \sigma$ confidence level, which means that the positive correlation between the Hubble constant and the spatial curvature parameter.
-Moreover, our results also confirm the conclusions in work \citep{2020MNRAS.494.2576C}.
-However, our work provides a new approach to constrain both the spatial curvature and the cosmological parameters.
-Although the degeneracy between the spatial curvature and the cosmographic parameters still exists, our method alleviates this situation, to some extent, compared to considering cosmography alone.
+Degeneracy among coefficients $(q_0, j_0)$ and spatial curvature appears due to the fact that all cosmographic parameters are related to the Hubble function $H(z)$.
+In order to highlight the influence of spatial curvature on cosmographic parameters, in another scenario we fixed the value of the Hubble constant as $H_0=73.24\Mpc$.
+We adopted the Gaussian kernel density estimator to compute probability density function of the spatial curvature parameter $\Omega_k$ in the right panel of Figure 2.
+Full numerical results regarding the cosmographic parameters are given in the row 3 of Table 1.
+In this case, our findings support an open Universe at $2.6 \sigma$ confidence level.
+Moreover, our results also confirm the conclusions of \citep{2020MNRAS.494.2576C}.